 Applications

-If you’re a disabled person living in London and are interested in pursuing a career in access and inclusion then sign up for the Pathways Academy.
+Are you a disabled person living in London and interested in pursuing a career in access and inclusion?

 Pathways Outcomes

-programme, 100% of students had gained a good understanding of inclusive design, while 56% reported they had a strong knowledge of inclusive design.
+Five years on from its 2020 launch, on completion of the programme 100% of students have gained a good understanding of inclusive design, with 61% reporting a strong knowledge of inclusive design.

-Pathways has trained 40 young disabled people from 14 London boroughs, giving them the confidence, skills and support to kick start a career in inclusion or access roles.
+Pathways has trained 59 disabled people from 28 different London boroughs, giving them the confidence, skills and support to kick start a career in inclusion or access roles.

 Read the report to learn what else the evaluation has found.